| "There

 Necromancer), prominently portrayed holding a slip of

-well-known belief, Dios no Existe.
+paper bearing his well-known belief, Dios no Existe.

 When